utkarshsingh99/ClubComing/Contributing.md

     - If the change is in the UI Design, try uploading a screenshot of the changed UI page
     - If the change is for resolving a bug/optimisation, point out your optimisation for it.
     - If the change is for feature enhancements, just point out the files changed.

+## Note for GET/POST Requests
+(This is ONLY for those contributors who want to deal with GET/POST requests and Database Queries)

+Since a lot of people might be sending test POST requests, we might have to occasionally clear the test data in our database.
+So if you do not GET any data which you had sent before, don't be worried

 ## Footnote